aria-ml/dataeval/docs/source/concepts/DriftUncertainty.md

   uncertain

-The detector compares entropy distributions between reference and test datasets using the {term}`Kolmogorov-Smirnov test<Kolmogorov-Smirnov (K-S) test>`.
-If test data has significantly higher entropy, drift is flagged.
+The detector compares entropy distributions between reference and test datasets using a selected univariate statistical test such as {term}`Kolmogorov-Smirnov test<Kolmogorov-Smirnov (K-S) test>`.
+If the test data has significantly higher entropy, drift is flagged.

 While DataEval uses entropy, other uncertainty measures exist.
 [Sethi and Kantardzic (2017)](#references) originally proposed monitoring